livedesk/learning-typescript/README.md

 Learning TypeScript Project

-Just a small project to help me lear TypeScript
+Just a small project to help me learn TypeScript

 Working example of integrating TypeScript with GulpJS